-This question came to my mind last week when someone hacked into and took control of my Facebook page.
+This question came to my mind last week when someone hacked into and took complete control of my Facebook page.
 We all know that it’s sadly a common occurrence these days, but inside nobody really thinks it will happen to them personally…until it does.

 And all of the sudden someone has changed your email and password and under your profile pic is a name in Arabic, along with a personal description (also in Arabic).
 Curious about the statement under your photo, you copy and paste it into Google search only to find that when you hit enter tons of pornographic websites appear.